 The lenses are made from glass, which provides the ultimate in fishing spotting clarity, and you can also choose to go for polycarbonate if you would prefer them.
 The lenses are 100% polarized and provide 100% UV protection to stop your eyes from getting damaged.

-The lenses feature Smith’s chromapop polychronic polarization technology which utilizes special filters to remove specific wavelengths of light, providing better clarity and contrast for seeing fish.
+The lenses feature Smith’s chroma pop polychronic polarization technology, which utilizes special filters to remove specific wavelengths of light, providing better clarity and contrast for seeing fish.

 These lenses also come with two coatings, a hydroleophobic one on the outside that repels oils and water, plus an anti-reflective coating on the inside that blocks internal light reflections.
 To top it all off, they are also impact and scratch-resistant for durability.

 To top it all off, the lenses come in a huge range of color and mirror options to match every fishing situation you might find yourself in.
-These really are some of the top polarized fishing sunglasses on the market.
+These really are the top polarized fishing sunglasses on the market.

 Pros